Have questions about your research?

 Since its inception, the CFPRT has employed over 200 students to carry out a diverse range of projects.
 Scholars have processed archival collections, conducted oral histories, created original research projects, digitized and created metadata for archival resources, collaborated on digital humanities projects, and contributed to departmental outreach initiatives through student-led events, exhibits, blog posts, and public presentations.
 This important work has made some of UCLA Library’s most valuable resources widely discoverable and ready for use by the research community.

-The CFPRT is committed to cultivating a welcoming space for students to work collaboratively and creatively, to actively and critically participate in the archival process, and to engage with primary sources in innovative ways.
+The CFPRT is committed to cultivating a welcoming space for students to work collaboratively and creatively, actively and critically participate in the archival process, and engage with primary sources in innovative ways.

 Five Short Films about the Center

 The UCLA Library has released five short films documenting the history of the center and highlighting four student projects: